diwebz/laragigs/readme_dev.txt

 - create an eloquent model : php artisan make:model Listing

-- create migration table : php aritsan make:migration create_listings_table
+- create migration table : php artisan make:migration create_listings_table
 - Then,, run this command to create tables : php artisan migrate this command will create tables for all migration files in migrations directory.